codinglead/codinglead.github.io/_posts/2018-12-07-is-javascript-synchronous-async-or-single-threaded.md

 ```

-## promises
+## reasons to use promises

-alleviates 'callback hell'
+* alleviates 'callback hell'
-allows you to write code that assumes a value is returned within a success function
+* allows you to write code that assumes a value is returned within a success function
-only needs a single error handlers
+* only needs a single error handler

 ## conclusion